Content warning: this article references self-harm and suicide prevention.

 Six ways to wellbeing

 When it comes to your wellbeing, a small action can make a big difference.
-Our six ways to wellbeing is designed to help you make positive changes to keep feeling good and living well at anytime, but during exams you might find the following especially useful:
+Our six ways to wellbeing are designed to help you make positive changes to keep feeling good and living well at anytime, but during exams you might find the following especially useful:

 Reach out and get support

 It’s easy to feel alone when you’re stressed or burnt out but remember that there’s a whole host of support you can access whenever you need it.